tinyplex/tinybase/site/guides/01_the_basics/7_importing_tinybase.md

 import {createStore, createMetrics} from 'tinybase';
 ```

-This will get you an ESNext, ESM, minified import of the main `tinybase` module,
+This will get you an ESNext, ESM, non-minified import of the main `tinybase`
-(which contains most of the core functionality), and should be enough to get
+module, (which contains most of the core functionality), and should be enough to
-started.
+get started.
 You may also want to import specific persister, synchronizer, or UI
 modules:

 ```js